1. Home

 • What are the primary uses of USDT?

-USDT is primarily used by cryptocurrency traders to move funds between exchanges quickly, hedge against the volatility of other cryptocurrencies, and as a stable store of value within the digital asset ecosystem.
+USDT is primarily used by cryptocurrency traders to move funds between exchanges quickly, hedge against the volatility of other cryptocurrencies, and serve as a stable store of value within the digital asset ecosystem.

 • Is holding USDT risk-free?